opencomputeproject/Project-Zipline/README.md

 **`make compile_rtl`**

 Notes:
-1. RTL developed and simulated using Synopsys� VCS-MX 2017.03-SP1 toolchain.
+1. RTL developed and simulated using Synopsys® VCS-MX 2017.03-SP1 toolchain.
 2. No testbench is included for this release.